 Groups and gatherings

-Information is changing at a very fast pace regarding rules around social distancing.
-Please visit the ACT Government Department of Health – Groups and gathering web page for more information.
+For information about groups and gatherings please visit the ACT Government Department of Health – Groups and gathering web page for more information.

 Canberra’s Recovery Plan